PierreExeter/MLOps-Pipeline-Deployment/README.md

 docker login insurancemodel.azurecr.io
 ```
 The username is name of the registry, in this example "insurancemodel".
-The password can be found in Azure Container Registry > Access keys.
+The password can be found in Azure Container Registry > Settings > Access keys.
 Tick the box "admin user" to reveal the password.

 4. Push the image to the Azure registry
 ```